1edu13/Selfdriving-car_RL-/DRAFT/FinalReport_DRAFT.md

 2.  **Advantage Estimation:** Calculate Generalized Advantage Estimation (GAE) to reduce variance.
 3.  **Optimization:** Update the network weights using Stochastic Gradient Descent (SGD) or Adam optimizer on the PPO loss function.
 4.  **Repeat:** Iterate until the average score stabilizes above 900.

+## 5. Evaluation of the Training Process and Results

+To validate the effectiveness of our custom PPO implementation, we employ a multi-faceted evaluation strategy.
+We focus on training duration, generalization capabilities, and benchmarking against established standards.

+### 5.1 Impact of Training Duration (Step Analysis)
+We investigate the relationship between the number of training steps and the agent's performance.
+Instead of arbitrary stopping points, we define fixed training budgets to analyze convergence.
+* **Experiment:** We train three distinct models for **500,000**, **1,000,000**, and **2,000,000 steps** respectively. (**number of steps has to be defined properly**)
+* **Metric:** We generate **Score vs. Steps** graphs (learning curves).
+These plots enable us to identify the "knee" of the curve—the point where the computational cost of further training outweighs the marginal gain in reward.

+### 5.2 Generalization vs. Memorization (Fixed vs. Random Tracks)
+A critical aspect of autonomous driving is the ability to handle unseen roads.
+We conduct an experiment to differentiate between "learning to drive" and "memorizing the map."
+* **Random Seeds (Generalization):** The standard training mode where the track is procedurally generated anew for every episode.
+This forces the agent to learn reactive driving skills (cornering, speed control) based on visual perception.
+* **Fixed Seed (Overfitting):** We train a separate agent on a **single, unchanging track layout**.
+* **Hypothesis & Comparison:** We expect the "Fixed Seed" agent to achieve higher scores much faster, as it can overfit to the specific geometry of that one track.
+However, we will demonstrate its fragility by testing it on a generated track, anticipating a significant performance drop compared to the "Random Seeds" agent.

+### 5.3 Benchmarking against Standard Libraries
+To verify the correctness of our "from-scratch" implementation, we will perform a comparative study against a reference implementation.
+* **Reference:** We will train an agent using **Stable Baselines3 (SB3)**, a widely used and reliable RL library, on the same `CarRacing-v3` environment for an identical number of steps.
+* **Goal:** Comparing the learning curve of our custom PPO against the SB3 PPO serves as a sanity check.
+It validates that our algorithm logic (GAE calculation, policy updates) is sound and competitive with optimized libraries.
+---

+## 6. Delivery and Usage
+The final project deliverable is structured as an archive containing:

+1.  **Source Code:**
+2.  **Trained Models:**
+3.  **Requirements:**

+### 6.1 How to Run